LLNL/RAJA/docs/sphinx/dev_guide/build_configurations.rst

   $ ./scripts/lc-builds/toss3_clang.sh 10.0.1

-Scripts for GPU-enabled platforms require three arguments: the device compiler version, followed by the compute architecture, followed by the host compiler version.
+Scripts for GPU-enabled platforms require three arguments: the device compiler version, the target compute architecture, and the host compiler version.
 For example,

 .. code-block:: bash